 -

-Line inflation from sequential losses: Bookmakers know the public will hammer bad teams after multiple losses, forcing them to shade lines further to balance action.
+Line inflation from sequential losses: Books know the public will hammer bad teams after multiple losses, so they shade lines further to balance action.

 -

-Market correction after wins: When a bad team wins, the betting market treats it as an aberration rather than a potential trend change, creating predictable value on the next game.
+Market correction after wins: When a bad team wins, the market treats it as a fluke rather than a signal, creating value on the next game.

 -

-Motivation factors: Bad teams often experience a confidence boost after breaking losing streaks, playing with renewed focus in the following game.
+Motivation factors: Bad teams often get a confidence boost after breaking losing streaks and play with more focus the following game.

-This phenomenon is the betting market version of "buy low, sell high" - you're essentially purchasing bad teams at their peak value moment (after demonstrating they can win), but before the market has adjusted to reflect that improved outlook.
+Think of it as "buy low, sell high" for betting.
+You're backing bad teams at their peak value moment — right after they've shown they can win, but before the market adjusts.

-The edge persists because the underlying psychology driving it is fundamental to how casual bettors approach sports gambling.
-Public bettors want no part of a 35% team, regardless of contextual factors.
-That predictable behavior creates our opportunity.
+The edge persists because the psychology driving it is baked into how casual bettors think.
+Public bettors want nothing to do with a 35-win-percent team regardless of context.
+That predictable behavior is our opportunity.

 - Bad teams coming off upset wins as underdogs